Diuris punctata

-Diuris punctata, commonly known as the purple donkey orchid is a species of orchid which is endemic to south-eastern continental Australia.
+Diuris punctata, commonly known as purple donkey orchid is a species of orchid which is endemic to south-eastern continental Australia.
 It has two grass-like leaves and up to ten purple or mauve flowers, often with darker, sometimes yellow marks.
 A yellow form from near Guyra is probably now extinct.

 Description

 Diuris punctata is a tuberous, perennial herb with two linear leaves 150-300 mm long, 3-4 mm wide and folded lengthwise.
 Up to ten flowers 50-60 mm wide are borne on a flowering stem 300-600 mm tall.
 The flowers are purple or mauve, often with darker, sometimes yellow marks.
 The dorsal sepal is more or less erect, elliptic to egg-shaped, 10-18 mm long and 8-14 mm wide.
 The lateral sepals are greenish-brown, linear to lance-shaped, 30-50 mm long, 2-4 mm wide and turned downwards.
 The petals are erect with an egg-shaped blade 7-17 mm long and 7-15 mm wide on a dark coloured stalk 2-6 mm long.
 The labellum is 9-15 mm long and has three lobes.
 The centre lobe is broadly egg-shaped to fan-shaped, 7-12 mm long and 12-20 mm wide and the side lobes are linear to wedge-shaped, 3-5 mm long and 1.5-4 mm wide.
 There are two ridge-like calli about 5 mm long, surrounded by yellow in the mid-line of the labellum.
 Flowering occurs from September to December.